adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                 link: https://cloudcannon.com/tutorials/eleventy-beginner-tutorial/
                 description: >-
                   Learn the basics of Eleventy in this six-part tutorial series.
-                  Go through the basics of 11ty from learning how to install the framework, creating layouts, pages, and blog posts, and an introduction to using data files.
+                  Go through everything at your own pace, from learning how to install the 11ty framework, creating layouts, pages, and blog posts, and an introduction to using data files.
               - image:
                 icon:
                   active: true